 The devices support high levels of security to protect the user firmware from being reverse-engineered.
 The security features a 128-bit password (hardcoded for 16 wait states), which the user programs into the flash.
 One code security module (CSM) is used to protect the flash/OTP and the L0/L1 SARAM blocks.
 The security feature prevents unauthorized users from examining the memory contents through the JTAG port, executing code from external memory or trying to boot-load some undesirable software that would export the secure memory contents.
 To enable access to the secure blocks, the user must write the correct 128-bit KEY value that matches the value stored in the password locations within the Flash.

 When initially debugging a device with the password locations in flash programmed (that is, secured), the CPU will start running and may execute an instruction that performs an access to a protected ECSL area.
-If this happens, the ECSL will trip and cause the emulator connection to be cut.
+If this happens, the ECSL will trip and cause the debug probe connection to be broken.

 The solution is to use the Wait boot option.
-This will sit in a loop around a software breakpoint to allow an emulator to be connected without tripping security.
-Piccolo devices do not support a hardware wait-in-reset mode.
+This will sit in a loop around a software breakpoint to allow a debug probe to be connected without tripping security.
+These devices do not support a hardware wait-in-reset mode.

 Code Security Module Disclaimer